 Any candidate for admission to the membership of this Church must be approved by the Standing Committee.

-Persons may be received as a full member by:
+Persons may be received as a Regular Member of this Church by:

-(Hereafter referred to as member)

 (a) Presentation of letter of transfer from another church or presentation of a certificate of regular standing.